Biology, Pedagogy Concentration (MS) – STEM Designated Degree Program

 Thesis and non-thesis options are available for most of our graduate degrees.
 We strongly encourage our students to complete thesis research.
 A master’s thesis is an in-depth and original research project conducted during your graduate studies.
 Students generally conduct these projects over the course of several semesters under the guidance of a faculty advisor.
 All students should consider the “thesis option” because prospective employers and continuing programs (i.e. PhD) are more interested in applicants with substantial research experience.

-Along with the Biology, Pedagogy Concentration (MS) program, the Biology department also offers the following options for graduate study: Biology, Biology (Combined BS/MAT), Molecular Biology, Biology with a concentration in Ecology and Evolution, Biology with a concentration in Physiology, Biology with a concentration in Pedagogy, and a certificate in Molecular Biology.
+Along with the Biology, Pedagogy Concentration (MS) program, the Biology department also offers the following options for graduate study: Biology, Biology (Combined BS/MAT), Molecular Biology, Biology with a concentration in Ecology and Evolution, Biology with a concentration in Physiology, and a certificate in Molecular Biology.

 Please refer to our programs of study page for a comprehensive list of all of the graduate programs offered within the university.